LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 ---

 <!---
-This markdown has Docusaurus :::features::: that will need uncommenting and enabling later...
+This markdown has Docusaurus :::features::: that will need uncommenting and enabling later.
+Alternatively, **`ⓘ` SIDE NOTE** features may be linked-and-moved out of the main document altogether into separate markdown files maintained in a ../side-notes sub folder.
 --->

 # How to add Tascomi tables to the Data Platform